mozilla/explainers/dom-localization.md

-Through our years of experience in using a Fluent-based variant of DOM localization in Firefox, Thunderbird, and many other Mozilla products, we've managed to gain some confidence in the strenths and capabilities of such a solution, along with finding some pitfalls that a standard solution should avoid.
+Through our years of experience in using a Fluent-based variant of DOM localization in Firefox, Thunderbird, and many other Mozilla products, we've managed to gain some confidence in the strengths and capabilities of such a solution, along with finding some pitfalls that a standard solution should avoid.

 The composition of HTML, DOM, CSS, and JavaScript and related technologies is commonly used to create applications with both content and user interface.
 One of the core value propositions provided by this stack of technologies is their open, semantic and pluggable nature.

-For example CSS provides technology to apply styles and themes to HTML Documents, but also enables web browsers and third-party addons such as extensions or accessibility tools to adjust the styles and themes at runtime.
+For example, CSS provides technology to apply styles and themes to HTML Documents, but also enables web browsers and third-party addons such as extensions or accessibility tools to adjust the styles and themes at runtime.